isomerpages/moe-clementitownsec/_admissions/Direct School Admission/Direct School Admission to CTSS: Sports Groups.md

 friendly matches and various inter-school competitions.
 In addition, we also want to instill in them the values of discipline, hard work and teamwork that are crucial in the area of character building.</p>
-<p>Students can expect to participate in the following activities (subject
+<p>Students can expect to participate in the following activities:</p>
-to prevailing safe management measures):</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>West Zone Netball Competition</p>